hedge-dev/UnleashedRecomp/README.md

 ## Credits

 ### Unleashed Recompiled
-- [Skyth](https://github.com/blueskythlikesclouds): Creator and Main Developer of the recompilation utilizing technologies created for it such as [XenonRecomp](https://github.com/hedge-dev/XenonRecomp) and [XenosRecomp](https://github.com/hedge-dev/XenosRecomp).
+- [Skyth](https://github.com/blueskythlikesclouds): Creator and Main Developer of the recompilation, as well as the developer of technologies created for it such as [XenonRecomp](https://github.com/hedge-dev/XenonRecomp) and [XenosRecomp](https://github.com/hedge-dev/XenosRecomp).
 Other responsibilities include the creation of the graphical and audio backends for the project, alongside newly added custom menus, numerous patches and new features to the game.

 - [Sajid](https://github.com/Sajidur78): Co-creator and Main Developer of the recompilation utilizing technologies created for it such as [XenonAnalyse](https://github.com/hedge-dev/XenonRecomp/?tab=readme-ov-file#XenonAnalyse).
 Other responsibilities include the implementation of core components, like Xbox 360 kernel level calls with Win32 equivalent replacements to make the game function.